For Seven Days Thesis Project

 If you create new habits, and make them so insanely easy that you accomplish them every time (and leave in a good mood), you’re creating what’s called a “positive snowball” in your brain.
 If you managed to finish a challenge (in just seven days), you will think to yourself that actually it’s not hard as you thought and will find yourself keep going back to do more challenges.

 Finding a strategy to lay the foundation of a productive habit while minimizing the upfront workload is the key to success.
 It’s also more sensible to set small, attainable goals throughout the year, rather than a singular, overwhelming goal.

 Make it obvious (#forsevendays)

 An emerging tactic: share your goals with your friends and family.
-It’s another way to build accountability, especially in era of social media.
+It’s another way to build accountability, especially in the era of social media.

 Do it together

 Accountability is the secret to success.
 It’s much easier to go to the gym with a close friend, than it is to go alone and rely on yourself to get out of bed early in the morning (or late at night, if that’s all you’ve got).